 We have achieved so much this year, but there is still much work to be done.
 In 2020 we will be strengthening our campaigns in states with active bills, such as Maryland, Massachusetts, and New York.
 At the same time, we will help early-stage grassroots organizations in Arizona, New Hampshire, Virginia, and other states build capacity and learn the basics of effective advocacy.

 With your help, we can lay the foundation for policy change across the country.
-Will you make a gift today and power our progress?

 Thank you for standing with us every step of the way.